 If you want an easy way to round up a large group of slugs, rather elegantly known as a cornucopia, then oranges could be your answer.
 Hollow out some orange halves and place them upside-down near vulnerable plants.
 The citrus-loving slugs will crawl under the oranges for a midnight feast, where they should remain in their departure lounge until their early morning flight into the field next door.

 If you think that this all sounds rather unkind, then maybe stop reading.
-As the summer goes on, my slug tolerance levels go down and I turn to another strategy that involves a medieval style slaughter…drowning in a vat of ale.
+As the summer goes on, my slug tolerance levels go down.
+I then turn to another strategy that involves a medieval style slaughter…drowning in a vat of ale.
 The Slug-Buster is a neat, discrete little execution device that sinks surreptitiously into the soil.
 Filled with beer, this tempting hideout becomes not so much a departure lounge as a pub with a permanent lock-in where the sloshed slugs slowly sink….say that after a few beers!